pgatti86/smart-epd/README.md

 # Smart edp

-An IoT projec build by an awesome team
+An IoT project built by an awesome team

 ## Getting Started

-This repo depends on epd library as a git submodule.
+This repo depends on epd [library](https://github.com/pgatti86/epd) as git submodule.

 To clone the project use **git clone --recursive <project url>**

-Project Makefile has the following configuration for include the submodule library in the build process:
+Project Makefile has the following configuration to include the submodule library in the build process:

 **EXTRA_COMPONENT_DIRS += $(PROJECT_PATH)/epd/components/**